Mritunjay1121/flight_fare_prediction/README.md

 Filling the entity folder to define entities
 ...

-Now making an ".yaml" file to store our database coming from url...
+Now making an ".yaml" inside config folder .
+Config folder inside main directory.".yaml" file to store our database coming from url...

+Basically this ".yaml" file stores the artifacts coming from different artifacts ...

+To use config.yaml file we install PyYAML module

+To do some small functionalities like reading the yaml file we write code in util.util.py

+To use write all the constants(hard coded values) used we use housing.constant.__init__.py